 I see the service you offer when you aid in cleaning homes, transporting those in need to various appointments, and offer solutions to someone else’s problems.

 I see you building a businesses and working in between naps and carpool.

 I see those of you who aren’t by worldly standard mothers yet, but are still offering your time and your talents to help build cathedrals.

 I see you, most of all, doing what you were made to do…building cathedrals.
 Starting with cereal for breakfast and ending with bedtime stories.

 I SEE YOU.

 We would love for you to join our tribe where we relish in our accomplishments and share in each other’s successes.
-We invite you to visit our 7S Living Community and join our collective efforts to empower one another.
+We invite you to visit The Blueprint and join our collective efforts to empower one another.